KeyboardKit/KeyboardKit/Sources/KeyboardKit/KeyboardKit.docc/Articles/Understanding-Dictation.md

 #### Step 2.
 Create an App Group

-To share data between the app and its keyboard, you must create an app group and enable it for both the main app and the keyboard:
+To share data between an app and its keyboard, you must create an app group and enable it for both the app and the keyboard:

 ![Set up an App Group for the app](dictation-appgroup-app.jpg)